0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 Bitcoin version [v0.8.0 is released](#2013-release-0-8-0) in spring 2013.
 Two weeks after the release an [unexpected hardfork](#2013-bug-hardfork) splits the network in nodes that have and haven't yet upgraded.
-The hardfork is resolved fairly quickly.
+The hardfork is resolved fairly quick.
 Different miners react by shifting their hashpower to the chain valid for both upgraded and not upgraded nodes.
 {: .text-justify}

 In late 2013 the Bitcoin Software is [rebranded to Bitcoin Core](#2013-other-rebranding-to-core).
 In the following year companies such as [Chaincode](#2014-company-chaincode) and [Blockstream](#2014-company-blockstream) are founded.
-Later the [MIT Digital Currency Initiative](#2015-other-mit-dci) joins Chaincode and Blockstream by paying developers and researchers working on Bitcoin.
+Later the [MIT Digital Currency Initiative](#2015-other-mit-dci) joins Chaincode and Blockstream by paying developers and researchers to work on Bitcoin.
 {: .text-justify}

 In February 2015 Poon and Dryja release the first draft of the [Lightning Whitepaper](#2015-other-lightning-whitepaper).